MattiDoubleU/Applied-Statistics/README.md

 - For plotting: [Metplotlib](https://matplotlib.org/stable/) is a comprehensive library for creating static, animated, and interactive visualizations.

-## Assessment Problems
-The official assessment can be found [here](https://github.com/ianmcloughlin/applied-statistics/tree/main/assessment).

-The notebook addresses the following four problems.
-All code, visualizations, reported results, and interpretations must be included within the problems.ipynb file.

-## References & Referencing style
+## References & Referencing Style

 Code-specific references are included inside the respective code blocks.
 All other references (such as those for concepts or background information) are listed under each problem in this notebook.
 The referencing style chosen for this project is MLA: *Author(s).
 "Title of Web Page."
 Website Title, Publisher (if different from website title), Date of Publication, URL.*

+## Assessment Problems
+The official assessment can be found [here](https://github.com/ianmcloughlin/applied-statistics/tree/main/assessment).

+The notebook addresses the following four problems.
+All code, visualizations, reported results, and interpretations are included within the problems.ipynb file.

 ### Problem 1: Extending the Lady Tasting Tea